2025. Mapping (A)Ideology: A Taxonomy of European Parties Using Generative LLMs as Zero-Shot Learners

 Abstract.
 Whilst political initiatives and extreme weather events have been found to shape attitudes towards Climate Change (CC), their effect can be dampened by ideological and cognitive barriers.
 We study two global, bipartisan, political initiatives, 2021's COP26 in Glasgow and 2016's COP22 in Marrakech, boosting CC salience but having limited short-term concrete repercussions.
 We merge responses to Wave 8 and 10 of the European Social Survey (ESS), whose roll-out overlapped with the two Conferences, with daily, gridded temperature data, and find that respondents exposed to upwards temperature anomalies before the interview are more concerned about CC.
 Even accounting for such local salience shocks, respondents interviewed throughout Glasgow’s COP26 - but not 2016's COP22 - and in the weeks following it, were more likely to express a higher preoccupation about CC.
 The effect appears driven by right-wing respondents, who also experience a reduction in their skepticism of human responsibility for CC.

-Motherhood in Academia: A Novel Dataset with an Application to Maternity Leave Uptake, joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Glasgow), and Vera E. Troeger (University of Hamburg)
+Social Policy & Administration (Online).
+Joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Strathclyde), and Vera E. Troeger (University of Hamburg).

 Abstract.
-Motherhood is widely believed to be an important factor slowing down the career progression of women, hence we present a novel database that combines an original survey of women (and mothers) working in the Higher Education sector with data on the occupational maternity benefits offered by academic employers in the UK.
-This allows to track, at the individual level, child-bearing experiences and employment histories simultaneously.
-To give an illustration of how researchers can use our data, we offer a portrait of mothers in UK academia, and of how their experiences have evolved over the years.
-We also carry out an empirical analysis of the determinants of leave uptake, showing that women's employment status and family arrangements have a significant impact on the types of maternity leave - paid or unpaid - being taken.
+Motherhood is widely believed to be an important factor slowing down the career progression of women.
+We present a novel database that combines an original survey of women and mothers working in the UK Higher Education sector with data on the occupational maternity benefits offered by academic employers.
+This allows users to track, at the individual level, child-bearing experiences and employment histories simultaneously.
+We describe several aspects of mothers' experiences in academia and how those evolve over the years.
+We also conduct an empirical analysis of the determinants of maternity leave uptake, showing that women's employment status and family arrangements significantly impact the types of maternity leave – paid or unpaid – taken.

-The Motherhood Penalties: Insights from Women in UK Academia, joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Glasgow), and Vera E. Troeger (University of Hamburg)
+The Motherhood Penalties: Insights from Women in UK Academia, joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Strathclyde), and Vera E. Troeger (University of Hamburg)

 Abstract.
 We use an original survey of women employed in the UK higher education sector to investigate different dimensions of the motherhood penalty.
 Being a mother does not impact salaries, yet slows down career progression in academia.
 While exhibiting higher satisfaction rates towards the work environment, mothers are more likely to perceive their retribution as unfair with respect to male colleagues.
 Our paper then explores factors mitigating the motherhood penalty: more generous maternity provisions are associated with higher salaries, possibly by reducing the crowding out of research activity following childbirth.
 The same holds for longer childcare hours, and for an even distribution of responsibilities within the household.
 Our estimates also highlight the importance of a supportive work environment for mothers’ careers and well-being.
 Taken together, our findings suggest the necessity of a multi-faceted policy response to the motherhood penalties.

-Motherhood, Leave Generosity and Academic Productivity, joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Glasgow), and Vera E. Troeger (University of Hamburg)
+Motherhood, Leave Generosity and Academic Productivity, joint with Mariaelisa Epifanio (University of Liverpool), Thomas J. Scotto (University of Strathclyde), and Vera E. Troeger (University of Hamburg)